 Let’s create training and test sets.

-train, test = dset['train'], dset['test']
+= dset['train'], dset['test'] train, test

-Create an Image from argument using PILImageBW.create function
+from argument using PILImageBW.create

-im = PILImageBW.create(train[0]['image'])
+= PILImageBW.create(train[0]['image']) im

-Display the image using show method
+Display the image using show

 im.show()